Adiba1604041/portfolio/README.md

 <br>
 ##  Publications
 <div style="text-align: justify;">
- • Adiba Ibnat Hossain}, Sagnik Ray Choudhury and Hamed Alhoori, ” SciHallu: A Multi-Granularity Hallucination Detection Dataset for Scientific Writing”, Accepted in International Joint Conference on Natural Language Processing & Asia-Pacific Chapter of the Association for Computational Linguistics, 2025 (IJCNLP-AACL-2025) </div>
+ • Adiba Ibnat Hossain, Sagnik Ray Choudhury and Hamed Alhoori, ” SciHallu: A Multi-Granularity Hallucination Detection Dataset for Scientific Writing”, Accepted in International Joint Conference on Natural Language Processing & Asia-Pacific Chapter of the Association for Computational Linguistics, 2025 (IJCNLP-AACL-2025) </div>
  <br>
 <div style="text-align: justify;">
- • Adiba Ibnat Hossain and Asaduzzaman, ” Bangla Text Search Engine Using Pointwise Approach of Learn to Rank(Ltr) Algorithm”, In 2022 IEEE International Women in Engineering (WIE) Conference on Electrical and Computer Engineering (WIECON-ECE), pages 227–232, 2022. </div>
+ • Adiba Ibnat Hossain, Miftahul Jannat Mokarrama and Hamed Alhoori , ”Quantifying Contextual Hallucinations in NLP Research Papers Before and After the LLM Era”, Accepted in  2nd International Workshop on Artificial Intelligence for the Science of Science (AI4SciSci'25) colocated with JCDL'25. </div>
  <br>
 <div style="text-align: justify;">
  • Adiba Ibnat Hossain and Asaduzzaman, ” Bangla Text Search Engine Using Pointwise Approach of Learn to Rank(Ltr) Algorithm”, In 2022 IEEE International Women in Engineering (WIE) Conference on Electrical and Computer Engineering (WIECON-ECE), pages 227–232, 2022. </div>